openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

   For more information about the way learners experience instructor-paced and self-paced courses, see :ref:`openlearners:SFD Self Paced`.

 ***************************
 Set Pacing for Your Course
 ***************************

+Before you can use this feature, you have to enable it in the Django admin panel.
+Follow these steps.

+#.
+Log in to your Open edX Django Admin panel.
+#.
+Click "Add" next to the "Self paced configurations" item under the "Self_Paced" section.
+#.
+Check "Enabled" and "Enable course home page improvements" checkboxes.
+#.
+Click save.

 .. note::
  You cannot change the course pacing after the course start date has passed.

 To set the pacing for your course, follow these steps.

+#.
+Open your course in Studio.
 #.
 On the **Settings** menu, select **Schedule & Details**.
 #.
 Scroll down to the **Course Pacing** section.
 #.
 Under **Course Pacing**, select either **Instructor-Paced** or